gokulct/react-pdf-viewer-component/README.md

 ```
 Make sure that, You have set the height and width of the container properly.

+## Note
+This is still a work in progress, You may encounter bugs.
+Feel free to fork the repo.

 ## External Packages Used
 - ** react-quick-pinch-zoom - https://github.com/retyui/react-quick-pinch-zoom.
 - ** pdfjs-dist - https://github.com/mozilla/pdfjs-dist